How To Keep Your Electronics Hygienic

 How To Sanitise Your Computer

 First, power off the computer, then blast out crumbs and debris from your keyboard with a can of compressed air.
-After this is complete, wipe the surface of the keys, the screen, and the mouse with an antibacterial wipe.
+After this is complete, wipe the surface of the keys, clean the screen, and the mouse with an antibacterial wipe.
 How often you should repeat this process largely depends on how many people use the computer in question; a home computer used by one or two people can be sanitised about once a week, whereas an office computer used by half a dozen people should be sanitised daily.

 How To Sanitise Your Mobile Device

-Mobile devices should be sanitised more often than computers (cell phones especially, as they come into daily contact with a person's face, making them an ideal conduit for illness): at least once per day, and ideally a few times per day.
+Mobile devices and headphones should be sanitised more often than computers (cell phones especially, as they come into daily contact with a person's face, making them an ideal conduit for illness): at least once per day, and ideally a few times per day.

 see also: Our mobile phone cleaning guide